Bangaarada Manushya: Plot

-Nagaveni convinces Keshava to seek legal help in reclaiming what is rightfully his.
-The latter visits Rajiva to discuss the matter to which Rajiva and Sharadha disagree.
-While a verbal fight breaks out between the son and the mother, Keshava hurls some hurtful words at Rajiva.
-He accuses Rajiva of stealing their property and taking advantage of their situation.
-He goes to the extent of saying that the rice in front of him is not his.
-Hearing this, Rajiva washes his hands without having eaten a morsel of rice.
-Quietly Rajiva walks out of the house while praying for the well-being of the villagers.
-Chakrapani tracks down Sharavathi and brings her to Rajiva's house to show Rajiva's greatness to Keshava.
-Sharavathi reveals that she is their step-sister, i.e., she was the illegitimate child of Sharadha's husband.
-Rajiva had kept this a secret and had helped her all these years.
+Nagaveni convinces Keshava to seek legal assistance in reclaiming what is rightfully theirs.
+Keshava visits Rajiva to discuss the matter, leading to a disagreement between Keshava and Sharada.
+During the argument, Keshava directs hurtful words at Rajiva, accusing him of stealing their property and taking advantage of their situation.
+He even claims that the rice in front of him is not his.
+Disturbed by this, Rajiva washes his hands without consuming a morsel of rice.
+He quietly exits the house while silently praying for the well-being of the villagers.

-All set out to search for Rajiva, but they do not find him.
+Chakrapani locates Sharavathi and brings her to Rajiva's house to showcase Rajiva's magnanimity to Keshava.
+Sharavathi reveals that she is their half-sister, an illegitimate child of Sharadha's husband.
+Rajiva had kept this secret and supported her throughout the years.
+Determined to find Rajiva, they set out on a search but are unable to locate him.
 Rajiva quietly walks into the sunset.